 Didactic paths will be supplemented by a spectrum of educational activities to be provided in dedicated space of a sound stage, and a TV, sound and special effects studio.

 Vast spaces will provide place for numerous temporary expositions, with white cube exhibitions, micro-exhibitions, visual installations, multimedia sculptures, large-format mapping projections and poster displays.

 An ultramodern library with a multimedia workshop will enable access to digital resources of Polish and world cinema.

 An arthouse cinema with 3 screening rooms and 260 viewers will be a place for special screenings, reviews, festivals and shows of films from current programme, as well as meetings with cinema personalities, panel discussions and open conferences.

-The National Center for Film Culture will make its offer available to visitors at the turn of 2019 and 2020.
+The National Center for Film Culture will make its offer available to visitors in 2020.